phaxio/phaxio-ruby/README.md

 ## TODO

-1. Add documentation for existing code.
-2. Rewrite README for v2 updates.
+1. Rewrite README for v2 updates.
+2. Change params so that we don't have to deal with multiple hashes.
+3. Include paging params on collections when present.
+4. Add documentation for existing code.
-3. Refactor.
+5. Refactor.